arkhitech/redmine_update_reminder/README.md

 bundle exec rake intouch:telegram:bot PID_DIR='/pid/dir' RAILS_ENV=production
 ```

-The `tools` folder has the examples of the plugin config files and the `init.d` startup script.
+The `extras` folder has the examples of the plugin config files and the `init.d` startup script.

 This will add the Telegram users to Redmine and create the Telegram groups in which it was added in Redmine.